Employer contributions and tax relief

-How much can an employer pay into a pension plan?
+How much can a company or employer pay into a pension plan?

 Key facts

-In theory, an employer can pay any amount of pension contribution to a registered pension scheme in respect of one of their employees or an ex-employee, regardless of their salary.
+In theory, an employer or company can pay any amount of pension contribution to a registered pension scheme in respect of one of their employees or an ex-employee, regardless of their salary.

-The problem is tax relief is not automatic; employers only receive corporation tax relief on their contributions if they are wholly and exclusively for the purpose of the trade or profession.
+The problem is tax relief is not automatic; they only receive corporation tax relief on their contributions if they are wholly and exclusively for the purpose of the trade or profession.

-It is therefore not always possible to be sure in advance whether an employer contribution will receive tax relief or not.
+It is therefore not always possible to be sure in advance whether a contribution will receive tax relief or not.

-For tax relief to be given on employer contributions, they need to be deducted as an expense in calculating the profits of a trade, profession or investment business.
-They should be included in the profit and loss account of the employer and will subsequently result in the amount of an employer's profit being reduced.
+For tax relief to be given on company or employer contributions, they need to be deducted as an expense in calculating the profits of a trade, profession or investment business.
+They should be included in the company's profit and loss account and will subsequently result in the company's profit being reduced.

-In the case of a trade or profession, the employer contributions will be deductible as an expense provided they are incurred wholly and exclusively for the purposes of the employer's trade or profession.
+In the case of a trade or profession, the contributions will be deductible as an expense provided they are incurred wholly and exclusively for the purposes of the company's trade or profession.

-HMRC's view is that contributions to a registered pension scheme will normally be allowed and it would be 'relatively rare' for a pension contribution not to be for the purpose of the employer's trade.
-A contribution won't be allowable if there is an identifiable non-business purpose for the employer's decision to make the pension contribution or for the size of the contribution.
+HMRC's view is that contributions to a registered pension scheme will normally be allowed and it would be 'relatively rare' for a pension contribution not to be for the purpose of the company or employer's trade.
+A contribution won't be allowable if there is an identifiable non-business purpose for the company or employer's decision to make the pension contribution or for the size of the contribution.

 For further information HMRC has issued guidance on tax relief on employer contributions.

-It's worth bearing in mind that employer contributions count towards the annual allowance, money purchase annual allowance and tapered annual allowance.
-More details of this can be found in our annual allowance, money purchase annual allowance and tapering of annual allowance articles.
+It's worth bearing in mind that company and employer contributions count towards the annual allowance, money purchase annual allowance and tapered annual allowance.
+More details of this can be found in our annual allowancemoney purchase annual allowance and tapering of annual allowance articles.

 And is it as simple as that?